haddonm/EGHS/README.md

 - Constant Catch *consthcr*, which, as its name suggests simply applies a constant aspirational catch to each sau across all projections.
 This is the simplest hcr.
-- Adaptive reference period, *mcdahcr*, which reflects the original HCR used in Tasmania (Bradshaw, 2018), where the reference period used to generate CPUE targets increases as the years of projection increase.
-  This is a much more complex empirical harvest strategy, especially when including the three meta-rules that are used to tune the outcome of the hcr to more closely match the objectives of the harvest strategy (HS).
+- Constant reference period, *constantrefhcr*, where the reference period used to generate CPUE targets is a fixed series defined in the *hsargs* argument.
+This is a more complex empirical harvest strategy, especially when including the three meta-rules that are used to tune the outcome of the hcr to more closely match the objectives of the harvest strategy (HS).

 ## Installation